We're hiring. Join our team! View and apply for open positions in Anchorage, Mat-Su, and Fairbanks today.

 Yes, members of the military can adopt.
 However, parents should consider how transfers will impact timelines for placement and adoption finalization.

-The Office of Children's Services will assist in paying costs related to an adoption if the family is adopting from foster care.
+The Office of Children's Services will assist in paying costs related to an adoption if the family is adopting a child in state's custody.
 Private adoptions and international adoptions vary in cost but generally range from $10,000 to over $40,000.

-OCS will pay for the home study for the adoption of a specific child in foster care and the legal proceeding.
+OCS will pay for the home study for the adoption of a specific child in state;s custody and the legal proceeding.
 Parents adopting children with special needs may be provided with ongoing monthly subsidies.
 A federal income tax credit allows qualifying parents to receive reimbursement for many adoption related expenses after adoption finalization.
 The military and many businesses and organizations offer adoption assistance to their employees.

 In Alaska, the legal definition of special needs when referring to adoption include situations where a child faces challenges in being adoption.
 Definition of hard to place include "physical or mental disability, emotional disturbance, recognized high risk of physical or mental disease, membership in a sibling group, racial or ethnic factors, or any combination thereof."